-it can be inferred that the variable $ASPREAD{ii}$ , which will be used as the dependent variable in the case of non-EMU countries, will mainly account for credit risk and market liquidity differences of country is sovereign securities over Germany.
-So this variable could be considered an appropriate indicator of yield differential components not related to exchange rate factors.
+6 We are not considering the effect of international risk factors in this breakdown indicator of yield differential components not related to exchange rate factors.
 Table 4 presents the difference of 10-year spreads over Germany, in the three countries mentioned, when they are corrected from the exchange rate factor.
 As figure 6 shows, in the case of Sweden and the United Kingdom, their average is negative during the seven-year period.